 - Extend your legs.
-As you extend, focus on the energy of pressing upright from your gluteals and the energy of dragging your heels behind you to engage your hamstrings.
+As you return to the starting position, focus on the energy of pressing upright from your gluteals and the energy of dragging your heels behind you to engage your hamstrings.

 - On the lowering position, envision the elongation of your quadriceps.
-This will keep them engaged muscularly all around the knee joint and encourage a longer, stronger muscle.
+This will keep them actively engaged t and encourage a longer, stronger muscle.

-- Bend your knees; keeping them aligned over the centerline of the foot gives you the support of both the inner thighs and the outer thighs.
+- Bend your knees, keeping your knees aligned over the centerline of the foot gives your body the support of both the inner thighs and the outer thighs.
 Pay attention to hugging your inner shins toward each other while pressing your inner thighs away from each other at the same time throughout the bending and lengthening.
 This action is referred to as "shins in, thighs out" and helps you maintain engagement of both inner and outer thighs so you're hugging muscle to bone and optimizing stability and power—front to back, side to side.

-- Squat and inch up an inch 30 times and then hold for 20 seconds.
+- Squat down an inch and up an inch 30 times and then hold down in the squat for 20 seconds.